itsmelodewyk/generic-discord-crypto-bot/README.md

-# Building a Discord Bot that periodically queries cryptocurrency metrics
+# Discord Bot to periodically query cryptocurrency metrics
-A simple template that can be used to gather cryptocurrency metrics and post it to a Discord channel.
+A simple bot that can be used to gather cryptocurrency metrics and publish it to a Discord channel.

 ## Requirements